virtiz/Arch/README.md

 #Run fdisk-l before starting to get your device name

-#run the following on a brand new Arch-Linux LIVECD boot.
+//run the following on a brand new Arch-Linux LIVECD boot.

 sudo pacman -Sy git